kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/image013.png)

-In the subsequent Wizard, name the action "AssignFileName".
+You are prompted to name the action.
+Call it "AssignFileName".

 ![](images/300/image014.png)